PeterCamilleri/CX16/utilities/README.md

 Adjust         | adj_var_16 | adj_zpp_16 | adj_zpy_16
 Test           | tst_var_16 | tst_zpp_16 | tst_zpy_16

-It will be noted that these names are a bit long winded. they are certainly not the terse 3 or 4 characters long that are common.
+It will be noted that these names are a bit long winded.
+They are certainly not the terse 3 or 4 characters long that are common.
 There are reasons for this choice too.
 * The names contain more information about the macro.
 In this case the